Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

-First we give the abstract framework for the system.
-We will adapt the approach from \cite{gurvich}.
 Let $V$ be a separable Hilbert space with dual $V'$ (which is not identified with $V$ here).
 Assume that $V$ is densely and continuously embedded into another Hilbert space $H$, which is identified with its dual: